pauldegraaffiam/pauldegraaffiam/SecZetta - Slack Integration.md

   - Create a manifest for the application with `chat.write` for the oauth scope
   - if you want to send message to channels the application needs to be added to the respective channel as an integration.
 Alternative you can add the following oauth scopes `chat:write.customize` and `chat:write.public` to the application permissions.
   - Install the application into the slack environment
-  - Add the `user:read` Oauth scopes to the application to be able to read user information through an API call so you can store the value in the SecZetta People Profile
+  - Add the `users:read` , `users:read.email` and `users.profile:read` OAuth scopes to the application to be able to read the user profile information based on the SZ email addresss and obtain the slack ID through an Slack API call so you can store the value in the SecZetta People Profile
 - SecZetta
   - Create an attribute to store the Slack ID or Slack User name of the user (people profile)
-  - Create a batch / automated workflow to obtain the slack id or user name from all relevant slack users and store it in the associated people profile
+  - Create a `batches` workflow to obtain the slack id or user name from all relevant slack users and store it in the associated people profile
+  - Create an `update` workflow that will act as a sub routine to be called from the batches workflow to get the Slack ID of the user and pass it back to the batches workflow
   - Create a workflow to use the API call to send the message to a slack channel or slack user

 ## High Level Architecture